Continuous Passive Motion in the Home Setting

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs, or biologics may not be considered investigational, and thus these devices may be assessed only on the basis of their medical necessity.

 This policy was created in November, 1996.
-Literature review updates of the MEDLINE database, focusing on randomized trials of continuous passive motion (CPM) used in the home setting, were performed periodically through May 30, 2013.
-The majority of studies identified focused on the use of CPM in the knee.
+Literature review updates of the MEDLINE database, focusing on randomized trials of continuous passive motion (CPM) used in the home setting, were performed periodically through June 2, 2014.
+Most studies identified focused on the use of CPM in the knee.
 Therefore, the following discussion focuses on different surgical procedures for the knee, followed by a review of literature regarding CPM for other joints.

-Over the past 10-20 years, hospital lengths of stay have progressively shortened, and in some cases, surgical repair may be done either as an outpatient or with a length of stay of 1–2 days.
+Over the past 10 to 20 years, hospital lengths of stay have progressively shortened, and in some cases, surgical repair may be done either as an outpatient or with a length of stay of 1 to 2 days.
 As a result, there has been a considerable shift in the rehabilitation regimen, moving from an intensive in-hospital program to a less intensive outpatient program.
 Therefore, some providers may wish to continue CPM in the home as a means of duplicating the services offered with a longer (7-day) hospital stay.
 The focus of the current policy is to examine the literature regarding home use of CPM as it is currently being prescribed postoperatively.
-The most important comparisons will be treatment outcomes of CPM when used alone or in addition to conventional physical therapy, compared to conventional physical therapy alone.
+The most important comparisons will be treatment outcomes of CPM when used alone or in addition to conventional physical therapy, compared with conventional physical therapy alone.

 Anterior Cruciate Ligament Repair